choijaewon959/ai-stock-survey-collector/README.md

 3. Set up your environment variables in config.json:
     - `OPENAI_API_KEY`: Your OpenAI API key.

+4. Specify stocks in your interest in stocks.json:
+    You can modify the `stocks.json` file to specify the stocks you want to track.
+The file should contain a list of stock symbols in JSON format.
+For example:

+    ```json
+    {
+        "AAPL": "Apple Inc.",
+        "MSFT": "Microsoft Corporation",
+        "NVDA": "NVIDIA Corporation",
+    }
+    ```

+    Update this file to include the stock symbols you are interested in, and the application will use this list for its daily analysis.

 ## Usage

 Run the app manually: